dmuth/anthrocon-hotel-countdown/README.md

 Configuration and Use
 =====================

+Start by editing index.php and changing the $start_date and $end_date variables.
+They are in YYYYMMDDHHMMSS format.

+To test things out, you can load the index.php with a "date" argument to force a different end date.
+Examples:

+- http://localhost/hotel/?date=20120101120000 will force the end date to be Noon on January 1st 2012, and will display the hote reservations link.
+- http://localhost/hotel/?date=20150101130000 will force the end date to be 1 PM on January 1st, 2015.
+If it is in fact before that date, you will see the countdown time.

+PROTIP: Before deploying, it would probably be a good idea to comment out the line sets $end_date to $_GET["date"]. :-)

 If you are running an actual convention website and want to replace your website with this countdown timer, first make sure that your website has a single entry point.
 For example, Drupal serves all pages through index.php.
 If that's the case, replacing all pages on